mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 <div class="exercise-end"></div>

 That's it!
-Now that you have the Details component created, we'll be learning how to navigate and pass data to it.
+Now that you have the Detail component created, we'll be learning how to navigate and pass data to it.

-### Passing Data to the Details Page
+### Passing Data to the Detail Page

 In chapter 3, you learned how to navigate between components by:
 * Binding a tap event handler to a button.
 * Passing the `/list` route to the `navigate()` function of the `RoutingExtensions` class.

 This is a great way to navigate between pages/components, but there's also a different way.
-In this section, you'll learn how to use an *Angular/NativeScript attribute directive* to navigate (and pass data) to the Details component.
+In this section, you'll learn how to use an *Angular/NativeScript attribute directive* to navigate (and pass data) to the Detail component.

 > **What's an attribute directive?**
 >
 > In Angular, an attribute directive is a piece of code added to the UI markup that modifies the appearance (or behavior) of the UI element.
 It sounds really fancy (like most Angular terms do), but it's really just like HTML attributes that Angular knows how to decipher.
 If you're interested in learning more about Angular attribute directives, check out their [documentation](https://angular.io/guide/attribute-directives).

-Now that you know a little about Angular attribute directives, let's use one to navigate between the list and details components!
+Now that you know a little about Angular attribute directives, let's use one to navigate between the list and detail components!

 <h4 class="exercise-start">
     <b>Exercise</b>: Using an attribute directive to navigate between components